Naila Kiani

-Naila Kiani (نائلہ کیانی); is the leading Pakistani female high altitude mountaineer.
-Kiani is the first Pakistani woman & overall third Pakistani to climb 12 of the 14 eight-thousanders.
-She is one of the ten mountaineers worldwide and the only Pakistani who climbed multiple (7 peaks) above 8000 m in less than six months.
-Kiani is also the fastest Pakistani (male or female) to climb all eleven 8,000-metre peaks in less than three years.
+Naila Kiani (نائلہ کیانی); is the leading Pakistani female high altitude and one of the world’s most accomplished female mountaineer.
+Kiani is the first Pakistani woman to climb 12 of the 14 eight-thousanders.
+She is one of the ten mountaineers worldwide and the only Pakistani who climbed multiple (7 peaks) above 8000m in less than six months.
+Kiani is also the fastest Pakistani (male or female) to climb all twelve 8,000-metre peaks in less than three years.

-She made headlines for her multidisciplinary achievements, excelling as an aerospace engineer from the School of Engineering and Materials Science at Queen Mary University of London, an Associate Vice President at HSBC bank, a competitive boxer, the top mountaineer and a mother of two small children while scaling the world's highest peaks.
+She has a degree in aerospace engineering from the School of Engineering and Materials Science at Queen Mary University of London, and has served as an Associate Vice President at HSBC bank.
+Along with being a mountaineer, she is also a competitive boxer.

 Kiani has been appointed as the National goodwill ambassador for girls’ education by the Ministry of Federal Education.
 Kiani is a goodwill ambassador for several organisations supporting women's education and empowerment of youth through sports.

-Kiani is the only female athlete to receive Sitara-i-Imtiaz, the highest civilian honour given to any female athlete in Pakistan.
+Kiani is the only female athlete to receive Sitara-i-Imtiaz, the highest civilian honour given to any athlete in Pakistan.
+Kiani was born on 10 November 1989 to a Ghakkar family in Rawalpindi.